Residential Closings

 What does the Seller need to do before closing?

-Order the water reading from the municipality, the municipal inspection (if required), purchase transfer stamps (if required).
+Order the water reading from the municipality, the municipal inspection (if required), and purchase transfer stamps (if required).
 Your attorney may order some of these items as well as prepare the deed and other closing documents, order your loan payoff and HOA letter or survey (if required) and schedule the closing.

 What should I avoid doing before closing as a seller?